zkjkceo/ZkjkMod/README.md

 Planned features:
 * More noteblock sounds
 * More stuff in F3
-* New potions
+* More potions
-  - magical beetroot -> potion of clone
+  - Potion of Fire
 * Colored glass
   - maybe, because i'm not sure if it fits, but it would be nice
 * Player spawn point compass